yanbinc2/ME_codes/README.md

 1.Phase1:

-"SpecClust.R"
+'SpecClust.R'

 Function: takes the input of 5000 X 3 of tSNE embedding values (or VGG16/ResNet18 embeddings in the case of CIFAR10 and other datasets) and outputs the result of clustering the images into 20 clusters.

 Inputs:

-    "MNIST_tSNE_5000.csv" - tSNE embedding values of 5000 MNIST samples.
+    'MNIST_tSNE_5000.csv' - tSNE embedding values of 5000 MNIST samples.

-    "MNIST_Labels_5000.csv" - Labels of MNIST samples
+    'MNIST_Labels_5000.csv' - Labels of MNIST samples

 Outputs:

-    "MNIST_Labels_Spec20.csv" - Result of clustering appended as a new column to the original  "MNIST_Labels_5000.csv" file.
+    'MNIST_Labels_Spec20.csv' - Result of clustering appended as a new column to the original  "MNIST_Labels_5000.csv" file.

 2.Phase2: